yeet CLI

 Client-side command reference for yeet.

 This is the client-side command reference.
 Most commands are forwarded to catch.
+Use the sections below to find commands by task rather than by a raw alphabetical list.

 Yeet uses "host" in two different ways: